| | | | |

 How to Make a Banana Coffee Cake with Coconut Pecan Frosting

 Preheat the oven to 350 degrees.
-Coat a glass pie or cake dish with cooking spray.
+Coat a round pie dish or an 8-inch baking dish with cooking spray.

-Combine the banana, white sugar, vegetable oil, vanilla, nutmeg, cinnamon, and egg in a bowl then beat with a mixer on medium speed until creamy and thoroughly combined.
+Combine the mashed banana, white sugar, vegetable oil, egg, vanilla, cinnamon, and nutmeg in a large bowl then beat with a hand mixer on medium speed until creamy and thoroughly combined.

-Mix the baking powder, salt, and baking soda with the flour then gradually mix the flour into the banana mixture until well blended.
+Mix together the flour, baking powder, salt, and baking soda in a small bowl.
+Gradually mix the flour into the banana mixture until well blended.
 Pour batter into the prepared pan.

 Banana Coffee Cake with Coconut Pecan Frosting